|About The Family of Colleen & Ken Dalton

 The last family I am searching is Cash or Kashk.
 My birth father's family is orginally from the Sault Ste Marie area in Ontario.
 Along with serveral of my cousins, I applied for my Indian Status.
 I was approved and am now a member of the Michapacotan Band from Sault Ste Marie, Ontario.

 I would not have been able to accomplish what I have without the help of my on-line friends.
 People that undertake genealogy are willing to share their findings and guidance.
 I may never have a chance to meet these wonderful people but I would like to extend a thank you for all those that spend hours at their computers search for their own ancestors and the ancestors of others.

 I believe, who we are is based on where we came from.
 I want my children and grandchildren to know who their ancestors were.
 I hope they come to know their roots and can be proud of their heritage.
-Emma, Ethan and Lyric in part I undertook this task for you but in truth it was mostly for me.
+Emma, Ethan, Lyric and River in part I undertook this task for you but in truth it was mostly for me.

 Please take a minute and sign the guest book.
 It is my record of who has visited the site.
 I hope you will add to the tree by offering me information that I may not have.
 You can always e-mail me at email@example.com.

 There are several ways to browse the family tree.
 The Tree View graphically shows the relationship of selected person to their kin.
 The Family View shows the person you have selected in the center, with his/her photo on the left and notes on the right.
 Above are the father and mother and below are the children.
 The Ancestor Chart shows the person you have selected in the left, with the photograph above and children below.
 On the right are the parents, grandparents and great-grandparents.
 The Descendant Chart shows the person you have selected in the left, with the photograph and parents below.
 On the right are the children, grandchildren and great-grandchildren.